patternfly/patternfly/README.md

 *To view visit http://localhost:8000/demos/<name>*

+## Guidelines for CSS Development

+- For issues created in Core that will affect a component in PF-React, a follow up issue must be created in PF-React once the Pull Request is merged.
+The issue should include the Core PR #, the Core Release, a link to the component in https://pf4.patternfly.org, and information detailing the change.
+- If global variables are modified in Core, a React issue should be opened to address this.
+- CSS developers should ensure that animation is well documented and communicated to the respective React developer.
+- Once the component/enhancement is complete it should receive sign off from a visual designer who can then update the master sketch file with any changes.

 ## Testing for Accessibility

 PatternFly uses [aXe: The Accessibility Engine](https://www.deque.com/axe/) to check for accessibility violations.
 Our goal is to meet WCAG 2.0 AA requirements, as noted in our [Accessibility Guide](https://pf4.patternfly.org/accessibility-guide).